wzhang109/state-coordination/README.md

 The goal is not to automate substantive judgment away.
 The goal is to make measurement more scalable while keeping each score traceable to documentary evidence and human review.

+## Empirical settings

+This measurement approach is being developed for two independent settings.

+**Setting 1 — South Korea, 1987 democratization.** Currently paused: the sector-year outcome data required for the panel is classified and not accessible.
+The synthetic demo in this repository is built around this setting, which is why event time is indexed to 1987.
+May resume if data access changes.

+**Setting 2 — China, 2001 WTO accession.** The active setting.
+The real pilot batch codes policy text from this setting.

+The synthetic demo and the real pilot batch therefore belong to different settings.
+This is intentional, not an inconsistency: the demo illustrates the full pipeline end-to-end, while the pilot batch tests the coding rubric against authentic policy text.

 ## Status

 This repository combines a synthetic demo (illustrating the full workflow end-to-end) with real pilot data for one sector (automobiles), now covering both sides of the treatment boundary defined in `researchstrategy_ChinaWTO.md`: